core-wg/yang-cbor/draft-ietf-core-sid.md

 diagram on {{fig-sid-file-creation}} in {{sid-lifecycle-ex}}.

-Each time a YANG module or one of its imported module(s) or included sub-module(s) is updated, a new ".sid" file MAY be created if the new or updated items will need SIDs.
+Each time a YANG module or one of its imported module(s) or included submodule(s) is updated, a new ".sid" file MAY be created if the new or updated items will need SIDs.
 All the SIDs present in the previous version of the ".sid" file MUST be present in the new version as well.
 The creation of this new version of the ".sid" file SHOULD be performed using an automated